Hive-Academy/Anubis-MCP/.kilocode/rules-anubis/rules.md

-# 🏺 Anubis - Divine Guidance for AI Workflows: Universal AI Agent Protocol
+# 🏺 Anubis - Intelligent Guidance for AI Workflows: Universal AI Agent Protocol

-**Anubis is the divine guide for AI workflows - the first MCP-compliant system that embeds intelligent guidance directly into each step, ensuring your AI agents follow complex development processes consistently and reliably.**
+**Anubis is the intelligent guide for AI workflows - the first MCP-compliant system that embeds intelligent guidance directly into each step, ensuring your AI agents follow complex development processes consistently and reliably.**

 **Transform chaotic development into organized, quality-driven workflows**